Edward D. Maryon: University of Utah

 Maryon was named acting dean on May 18, 1964 (effective July 1), and in March 1966 (effective July 1), Maryon's acting deanship became permanent; he held the position until 1981.
-During Maryon's deanship, the university built the Arts and Architecture Center as a replacement for the G.I. barracks that had previously housed the department, and expanded the Utah Museum of Fine Arts from a small gallery into a major museum.
-The university also expanded its focus on dance, forming the Departments of Ballet and Modern Dance, creating Ballet West (a successor to the University Theatre Ballet), and helping to found the Repertory Dance Theatre, where he served on the board.
-As he had in his pre-administrative days, too, Maryon continued to organize and judge exhibitions, give talks, attend conferences, and preside over events.
-(Note: Maryon and other administrators were also criticized by the publisher of Down Beat for planning to decrease the budget for the jazz major before reversing the decision.)
+During Maryon's deanship, in 1971 the university built the Arts and Architecture Center as a replacement for the G.I. barracks that had previously housed the department.
+Unveiled by Bill N. Lacy and with remarks by Maryon, the center gave what Maryon said were the first permanent, individual facility in the department's history, and "one of the finest visual arts centers in the country".
+Similarly, the university expanded the Utah Museum of Fine Arts from a small gallery into a major museum.

+Maryon's deanship also saw the university expand its focus on dance, forming the Departments of Ballet and Modern Dance, creating Ballet West (a successor to the University Theatre Ballet), and helping to found the Repertory Dance Theatre, where he served on the board.
+As he had in his pre-administrative days, too, Maryon continued to organize and judge exhibitions, (Note: Including American Art Week in 1963 (district director for Salt Lake City); the Murray Women's Club annual awards and reception in 1964 (judge); the Sterling Scholars Awards Program in 1964 (judge); the Annual Spring Show of the University Student Art League (organizer); the Uintah County Fair in 1966 (judge); the National Art Week in 1967 (district officer for the University of Utah); the fine arts division at the 1968 Utah State Fair (judge); a pumpkin-carving contest in 1968 (judge); an exhibit of Mormon art at the Harris Fine Arts Center at Brigham Young University in 1970 (organizer); an art exhibit at the Utah State Capitol sponsored by the Utah Institute of Fine Arts in 1970 (judge); an exhibit of Mormon art at the Harris Fine Arts Center in 1973 (judge); an art exhibit at the Utah State Capitol sponsored by the Utah Institute of Fine Arts in 1970 (judge); the Clearfield Fourth of July Art Show in 1973 (judge); the Deseret News Art Heritage Show in 1973 (judge); and the design section of the Mormon Festival of Arts in 1974.) give talks, attend conferences, and preside over events.
+(Note: Maryon and other administrators were also criticized by the publisher of Down Beat for planning to decrease the budget for the jazz major before reversing the decision.
+In 1972, the university declined a request to create a Jazz Institute autonomous from the Department of Music.
+Later that year, the university reviewed more than 60 applicants for visiting jazz instructor at the university, before Maryon announced the selection of Henry C. Wolking.)